ChrisWoody/ChrisWoody.github.io/_posts/props/2025-12-24-tyranid-bonesword.md

 <a href="/assets/images/tyranid-bonesword/41-highlightingbeforeitdries.jpg">![41-highlightingbeforeitdries.jpg](/assets/images/tyranid-bonesword/shrunk/41-highlightingbeforeitdries.jpg)</a>

-To help highlight the edges I used a mix of red and a little bit of black (as it was quite strong), then using the side of a small brush run it over the whole sword, focussing on the main edges but even the main body.
+To help highlight the edges I used a mix of red and a little bit of black (as it was quite strong), then using the side of a small brush run it over the whole sword, focussing on the main edges and even the main body.

 The picture above is just after the paint was applied, so looks a bit brighted before it dried it darker, which was still lighter than the base and shade colours.